1984 Portuguese Grand Prix

 The 1984 Portuguese Grand Prix was a Formula One motor race held at Estoril on 21 October 1984.
 It was the sixteenth and final race of the 1984 FIA Formula One World Championship.
 It was the first World Championship Portuguese Grand Prix since 1960, when it was held at the Boavista street circuit in Oporto.

 Niki Lauda needed second place to secure the title, and gained it when Nigel Mansell spun out with 18 laps to go.
-As a result, he took the title by just half a point from team-mate Alain Prost.
+As a result, he took the title by just half a point from team-mate Alain Prost, remaining the closest title-winning margin in Formula One history.
 The point-scoring drivers won a total of 13 world championships between them, and the three drivers on the podium were all (at least) triple World Champions from different eras – Lauda, approaching the end of his long and distinguished F1 career, Prost, enjoying the best years of his career, and Ayrton Senna, still at the dawn of his.